johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 organization based in Indonesia.
 It's main goal is to help sister companies and incubate startups.

-In GDP Labs, I was mainly working on two big projects from Kaskus (https://kaskus.co.id), the biggest online forum in Indonesia.
-Kaskus Big Data project and Kaspay project (https://kaspay.com), a fintech product by Kaskus.
+In GDP Labs, I was mainly working on two big projects from [Kaskus](https://kaskus.co.id), the biggest online forum in Indonesia.
+The projects are Kaskus Big Data and [Kaspay](https://kaspay.com).

 #### Kaskus Big Data